FreeCAD/FreeCAD-documentation/wiki/Sandbox_Edwilliams16.md

 v1.add(v2)

-but much more conveniently by   *
+but much more conveniently by:

 v1 + v2

 because the + operator has been overloaded, resulting in the vector Vector(5, 7, 9)

-We can also subtract vectors, and multiply or divide them by scalars, so we can write   *
+We can also subtract vectors, and multiply or divide them by scalars, so we can write:

 2*v2 - v1/2

 obtaining Vector(7.5, 9, 10.5)

-The length of the vector v1 is given by Pythagoras\' theorem (in 3D)   *
+The length of the vector v1 is given by Pythagoras\' theorem (in 3D):

 ```python